Attending a conference or live event is a big investment of your time and money. But to get the most out of the experience, preparation is vital.

 It’s easy to leave a conference full of brilliant ideas - that’s what events are all about.
 Sadly, it’s just as easy to get bogged down the minute you get back to your desk, forget everything you’ve learned and not follow up on the opportunities you’ve created.
 Make sure this doesn’t happen to you by blocking out a few hours (ideally as soon as you get back to your desk) to reflect on what you’ve learned and follow up on the connections you’ve made.

 Like the idea of starting 2020 with a content plan for your business?
-Why not join me and an inspirational group of like minded people at Content Live in November.
-You can get on the wait list here.
+Why not join me and an inspirational group of like minded people at #2020 Sorted in November.
+Book here.